Minangkabau diaspora: Influences

 Minangkabau migrants have been successful in many fields and aspects over the years.
 They exercised great influence in the politics of many kingdom and states in Maritime Southeast Asia.
 Raja Baginda migrated to south Philippines and founded the Sultanate of Sulu in 1390.
 Between the period 1558–1575, Rajah Sulayman was ruler of the Kingdom of Maynila in what is now Manila, Philippines.
+And Sultan Buyung was the ninth sultan of Aceh who ruled Aceh Sultanate in 1585-1589.

 The Overseas Minangkabau were also involved in political rivalry with the Bugis after the death of Sultan Mahmud Shah II in Sultanate of Johor.
 In 1723, Sultan Abdul Jalil Rahmad Syah I or known as Raja Kecil, founded Sultanate of Siak in Riau.
 Raja Ismail, a grandson of Raja Kecil, who ruled Siak in 1761 and 1779–1781 has influence in the east coast of Sumatra, Malay peninsula, southern Thai as well as West Kalimantan.

 In 1773, Raja Melewar was appointed the Yang di-Pertuan Besar in the state of Negeri Sembilan.
 The mid-twentieth century, many overseas Minangkabau like Ahmad Boestaman, Abdullah CD, Rashid Maidin, Shamsiah Fakeh, and Khadijah Sidek were involved in the Malaysian independence movement.
 After Malaysia and Singapore independence, many politician and minister were Overseas Minangkabau, such as Ghazali Shafie, Rais Yatim, Aishah Ghani and Muhammad Eunos Abdullah.
 While Yusof bin Ishak was the first president of Singapore and Tuanku Abdul Rahman was the first Supreme Head of State (Yang di-Pertuan Agong) of the Federation of Malaya.

 The Overseas Minangkabau also overwhelmingly on socio-religious figures who are quite influential in the Malay world, such as Muhammad Yasin Al-Fadani, a prolific scholar who wrote many books as well as Ahmad Khatib who became a teacher for many Malay scholars in Mecca.
 Three of his students: Ahmad Dahlan, Hasyim Asy'ari and Sulaiman ar-Rasuli established Muhammadiyah, Nahdlatul Ulama and Perti respectively.
 Muhammadiyah had been founded in 1912 in Yogyakarta, but its rapid spread throughout Indonesia was due in large part to the efforts of Minangkabau traders and teachers.
 Tahir Jalaluddin and Hamka were the influential scholars who published his own reformist magazine al-Imam (Tahir) and Panji Masyarakat (Hamka).
 The magazine's circulation covers Indonesia, Malaysia and Singapore.

 In the late 16th century, the Minangkabaus preachers taught Islam in Sulawesi, Borneo, and Nusa Tenggara islands.
 Dato ri Bandang, Dato ri Tiro and Dato ri Pattimang three of whom were prominent ulamas spread the word of Islam to the Gowa and Luwu kingdom in South Sulawesi.

 Mohammad Yamin, one of the Indonesian founding fathers, who had success a unified Indonesian identity with the Indonesian language.
 In addition to Yamin, the other Minangkabau authors, such as Marah Rusli, Abdul Muis, Sutan Takdir Alisjahbana, Hamka and Chairil Anwar, who migrated to Java since youth, were considered to be a pioneer of modern Indonesian literature.
 Their works has influence in Maritime Southeast Asia, in addition to Minangkabau language had a strong influence on Indonesian language.